José Pedro Montero: Political career

 He was Minister of Finance of Paraguay from 1915 to 1916.

 He assumed the first magistracy, in his character of Vice President, after the death of Manuel Franco, a position that he held from June 6, 1919 until August 1920.
-After World War II, the government of Montero was affected the economical crisis that had expanded through the entire region.
+After World War I, the government of Montero was affected the economical crisis that had expanded through the entire region.
 This crisis affected mostly the middle and lower classes.

 His cabinet was composed of Eusebio Ayala in Foreign Relations, Luis Alberto Riart in the Department of the Interior, Manuel Peña in the Treasury Department, Félix Paiva in the Justice and Culture Department, and Commander Adolfo Chirife in War and Navy.

 During his government some forts were founded in Chaco, the Caballero State was acquired, the municipal constitutional law was modified, the colony Nueva Colombia was founded, the project for postal charges to United States was approved, Paraguay was invited to participate in the International Rural Congress of Peoria (Illinois, USA).
 The Ministry of Public Works started to promote the acquisitions of small properties in the entire territory of the country.

 It was also made the division of pieces of land and the colonization of the fiscal lands, there were processed more than five thousand files related to buying of farming lands and were drawn up more 154 titles of property.
 In 1919 more than 100.000 pesos were used for building schools in the interior of the country, the agreement about the arbitrage with Uruguay and Eladio Velázquez was appointed member of the Supreme Court.